1. From light’s speed to Snell’s law

 When a wavefront emitted by a near-source diverges, then converges after passing through the refractive ocular media towards a point located in the retinal plane, the eye is myopic.
 When this occurs for a source located at infinity, the eye is emmetropic.

 Why is this ratio between refractive index and distance so important?
 Because under paraxial conditions (light traveling close to the optical axis), we will see next that we can add or subtract the vergences at each interface to predict where the image will form (i.e., where the rays converge, i.e., where wavefront focuses).
-If we know the vergence at a given point (and the refractive index of the propagation medium), we necessarily know the distance to the next focus if the light does not encounter any other refracting element.
+If we know the vergence at a given point (and the refractive index of the propagation medium), we necessarily can compute the distance to the next focus if the light does not encounter any other refracting element.